progit/progit/en/09-git-internals/01-chapter9.markdown

 If you created a working directory from the new tree you just wrote, you would get the two files in the top level of the working directory and a subdirectory named `bak` that contained the first version of the test.txt file.
 You can think of the data that Git contains for these structures as being like Figure 9-2.

 Insert 18333fig0902.png
 Figure 9-2.
-The content structure of your current Git data
+The content structure of your current Git data.

 ### Commit Objects ###